jalvarez54/JowChat/main/Cdf54.Ja.SignalR.Chat/ReadMe.txt

     ==> done
 - 2015-04-28 COMMIT: Codeplex jowchat.codeplex.com (107379) ADD: Claims + Show claims (user and admin mode)
 - [10007]	Migrations folder on source code controller ?
-	DELETE: this folder from source control
+    DELETE: Migrations folder from source control
     ==> done
+- 2015-04-28 COMMIT: Codeplex jowchat.codeplex.com (107381) DELETE: Migrations folder from source control
+- [10008] BUG: Pseudo is no more unique since change [10005] !
+	MODIF: Use pseudo for login and pseudo for usernameView so pseudo and email must bee unique.
+    ==> done
 - 2015-04-28 COMMIT: Codeplex jowchat.codeplex.com (?)
-DELETE: this folder from source control
+MODIF: Use pseudo for login and pseudo for usernameView